FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Import-Export-and-Content-Library.md

 ### Import/Export and Content Library

-In this section we will use various tools to import and export data into and out of FormIt 360.
+In this section we will import models existing models from the SketchUp warehouse, and use the FormIt Content Library to place Families we've converted from Revit. **Note** that SKP files import to FormIt with Materials, Groups and Components, Layers and Scenes in tact

-If you did not complete the last section, download and open the **farnsworth06.axm** file from the [FormIt Primer folder](https://autodesk.app.box.com/s/thavswirrbflit27rbqzl26ljj7fu1uv/1/9025446442).
+If you did not complete the last section, download and open the **farnsworth07.axm** file from the [FormIt Primer folder](https://autodesk.app.box.com/s/thavswirrbflit27rbqzl26ljj7fu1uv/1/9025446442).

-#### Import the Core and Furniture
+#### Import SKP files

-1. Click File &gt; Import &gt; Import 3D Model (Ctrl + I) and Import the **core.axm** from the FormIt Primer/content/components.

-2. **Hide Floor 1 layer** to see plan image below.

-3. **Move the core** object roughly into place using the plan as an image.
+First we'll go through the process of adding a piece of downloaded content (straight from the SketchUp Warehouse) to your own personal content library.

+4. Start a new session of FormIt - you can either **Save (Ctrl + S)** your existing work, and start a **New file (Ctrl + N)**, or start another session of the app, so you have two running side by side

-4. Click File &gt; Import &gt; Import 3D Model (Ctrl + I) and Import **mies\_ottoman.SKP** from FormIt Primer/content/SKP and **place** it in the living area.
+5. In an empty FormIt scene, click File &gt; Import &gt; **Import 3D Model (Ctrl + I)** and Import **mies\_ottoman.SKP** from **FormIt Primer/content/SKP**.

 5. Select the **ottoman group**, right-click and choose **UnGroup All (U A)**.
 This will ungroup all nested groups.